-- a.
+a.
 General.
+You are allowed to pay a prorated premium for certain short plan years:

+• a short first year of a new or newly covered plan;

+• a short year created by an amendment that changes the plan year (but note that an amendment is not considered to change the plan year if the plan merges into or consolidates with another plan or otherwise ceases its independent existence either during the short plan year or at the beginning of the full plan year following the short plan year);

-You are allowed to pay a prorated premium for certain short plan years: - a short first year of a new or newly covered plan; - a short year created by a change in plan year; - a short year created by distribution of plan assets pursuant to plan termination; or - a short year created by the appointment of a trustee for a single-employer plan under ERISA section 4042.
+• a short year created by distribution of plan assets pursuant to plan termination; or

+• a short year created by the appointment of a trustee for a single-employer plan under ERISA section 4042.